Planning Your Green Vacation

 Wendy Priesnitz is Natural Life Magazine's

-editor, and a journalist and author with forty years of experience and thirteen
+editor, and a journalist and author with over forty years of experience and thirteen

 books to her name.